w3ctag/process/guide-for-tag-members.md

 While some of us use "AI" tools to help with our work, everything we send to another human was written by a human.
-We do use machine translation and proofreading when we're not native speakers of the target language, and we do use autocomplete to predict the rest of a word or two, but we do not generate whole sentences that then have to be checked for accuracy and redundancy.
+We do use machine translation and proofreading tools, and we do use autocomplete to predict the rest of a word or two, but we do not generate whole sentences that then have to be checked for accuracy and redundancy.